Odhynn/Naerk/content/Factions/Hithlen.md

 ---

 The Hithlen people, humans in their majority, were primarily farmers in the eastern [[River Ilmen]] that multiplied in recent centuries and spread out, forming the nation of [[Hithlwin]].
+Their nation is five centuries old.
+THeir best warriors form the [[Swords of Balaruna]] as elite bodyguards.